 Table 2.3 presents taxes and benefits that are simulated in the Latvian EUROMOD.
-Order of simulation is the same in all years, but in 2016 three new policies are introduced to model: the solidarity tax paid by employees, employers and self-employed.
+Order of simulation is the same in all years.

 In all policy years, we start the spine with general policies that define some concepts and offer to choose alternative assumptions.
 First, we set default values for some variables.
 Then there is a switch to choose how pensions are uprated.
-By default, pensions are uprated according to indexation rules (see policy uprate\bands\lv).
+By default, pensions are uprated according to indexation rules (see policy uprate_bands_lv).
 The alternative approach is to uprate pensions according to the average growth of pensions.
-This together with uprating of other monetary variables is implemented in policy uprate\lv.
+This together with uprating of other monetary variables is implemented in policy uprate_lv.
 The uprating factors are based on aggregate data on growth of respective income components (see Annex 1).
 In the beginning of the spine we also define constants, income lists and tax units.
 This is followed by another switch to account for non-take-up of paternity benefit (by default it is ON); and by the minimum wage simulation (switched OFF in the baseline).
 The last general policy recodes negative self-employment income to zero.

 The first simulated policy instruments are social insurance contributions; they have to be deducted from income before income tax is calculated.
-The next three policies simulate solidarity taxes (introduced in 2016).
+The next three policies simulate solidarity taxes.
 Solidarity taxes are simulated before income tax, as they are also deducted from income before income tax is calculated.
-Next we simulate non-meanstested benefits: state social security benefits, unemployment benefit, and family benefits.
+Next we simulate non-means-tested benefits: state social security benefits, unemployment benefit, and family benefits.
 Then, we simulate income tax.
 Finally, means-tested benefits are simulated: first, the GMI benefit (as it depends on net income after taxation); second, the housing benefit (as it depends on all net income including the GMI).